zwets/sms-scheduler/README.md

  * Client encrypts the SMS payload, which includes both destination number and message content, with the public key of the backend SMS gateway
- * Client hands payload with delivery schedule to SMS Scheduler, as well as an optional unique key to later refer to this scheduled SMS
+ * Client hands payload with delivery schedule to SMS Scheduler, as well as two optional keys to later refer to the (group of) SMS:
+   * Target ID, a "moniker" for the destination / receiver of the SMS
+   * Instance ID, to reference this specific SMS send
  * The SMS Scheduler, not having the private key, has no access to the plaintext payload
  * At the scheduled time, SMS Scheduler forwards the payload as-is to the